...

 Technology Trends in the Home

+Networking trends are not only affecting the way we communicate at work and at school, they are also changing just about every aspect of the home.
 The newest home trends include ‘smart home technology’.
 Smart home technology is technology that is integrated into every-day appliances allowing them to interconnect with other devices, making them more ‘smart’ or automated.
 For example, imagine being able to prepare a dish and place it in the oven for cooking prior to leaving the house for the day.
-Imagine if the oven was ‘aware’ of the dish it was cooking and was connected to your ‘calendar of events’ so that it could determine what time you should be available to eat, and adjust start times and length of cooking accordingly.
-It could even adjust cooking times and temperatures based on changes in schedule.
-Additionally, a smartphone or tablet connection allows the user the ability to connect to the oven directly, to make any desired adjustments.
-When the dish is “available”, the oven sends an alert message to a specified end user device that the dish is done and warming.
+Imagine if the oven was ‘aware’ of the dish it was cooking and was connected to your ‘calendar of events’ so that...

 Cloud Computing

+Cloud computing is another global trend changing the way we access and store data.
+Cloud computing allows us to store personal files, even backup our entire hard disk drive on servers over the Internet.
+Applications such as word processing and photo editing can be accessed using the Cloud.
 For businesses, Cloud computing extends IT's capabilities without requiring investment in new infrastructure, training new personnel, or licensing new software.
-These services are available on demand and delivered economically to any device anywhere in the world without compromising security or function.
+These services are available on demand and delivered economically to any device anywhere in the world without compromising security or function. ...

 Video Communication

+Another trend in networking that is critical to the communication and collaboration effort is video.
+Video is being used for communications, collaboration, and entertainment.
+Video calls can be made to and from anywhere with an Internet connection.
 Video conferencing is a powerful tool for communicating with others at a distance, both locally and globally.
 Video is becoming a critical requirement for effective collaboration as organizations extend across geographic and cultural boundaries.
-Click Play in the figure to view how TelePresence can be incorporated into everyday life and business.
+Click Play in the figure to view how TelePresence can be incorporated into everyday life and business. ...

 Online Collaboration